zvielkoren/self-streme/README.md

 ### Common Issues

+**TLS/HTTPS Issues (Cloudflare, nginx, etc.)**
+- Visit `/debug/url` to see what the app detected
+- Ensure Cloudflare SSL mode is "Full" or "Full (strict)" (NOT "Flexible")
+- Set `BASE_URL=https://your-domain.com` if auto-detection fails
+- See [QUICK_START_CLOUDFLARE.md](./QUICK_START_CLOUDFLARE.md) for 2-minute fix

 **Connection Problems**
-- Ensure ports 7000 and 7001 are not blocked by firewall
+- Ensure port 7000 is not blocked by firewall
-- Check if another service is using these ports
+- Check if another service is using the port
-- Verify Stremio can access `http://127.0.0.1:7001/manifest.json`
+- Verify Stremio can access your manifest URL

 **Media Not Appearing**
 - Confirm files are in supported formats